mifansLA/mi/_pages/drive.md

 </a>
 </div>
 <div id="notice" class="notice notice--primary">
 <i>remember this:</i> The links provided above is not appear out of nowhere.
 It is loaded from the pages or article before you came here.
-So if the links is broken, you can go back to previous page and ask/report at the comment section. **Reload or clear browser cache if to long**.
+So if the links is broken, you can go back to previous page and ask/report at the comment section. <b>Reload or clear browser cache if it takes to long</b>.
 </div>

 {% include adsense1.html %}

 {% include dldrive %}